How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 • Try a different device

-• Contact your school or test center
+• Contact your school or test centre

 • Borrow an approved device